SED-EEW/SED-EEW-SeisComP-contributions/doc/templates/index.rst

 ESE modules documentation
 =========================

-This is the documentation for the SED-ETHZ EEW SeisComP modules.
+This is the documentation for the ETHZ-SED SeisComP EEW modules.

 .. _fig-EEW: